Jos Buttler: 2022 T20 World Cup

 Buttler in a meeting with Prime Minister of the United Kingdom Rishi Sunak after England's 2022 T20 World Cup victory.
 He is holding the T20 World Cup trophy in his hand.

 Buttler's first tournament as captain was the 2022 T20 World Cup.
 After an opening victory against Afghanistan, a surprise defeat against Ireland and a rained-out game against Australia saw England needing to win their remaining two games to qualify for the next round.
 In the match against New Zealand, Buttler scored 73 off 47 balls, which helped England seal a crucial victory.
 In the semi-final, he scored 80 not-out as part of a record opening stand of 170 with Alex Hales (86*), seeing England to a 10-wicket victory and a place in the final.
 England won the final against 2022 ICC Men's T20 World Cup Pakistan by 5 wickets, with another quickfire score of 26 from 17 balls by Buttler setting them off to a fast start; however, the team was reeling with his dismissal at 45–3, before Ben Stokes saw the team to victory with one over left.
 With this Buttler became only the second England captain to win a T20 World Cup, making him a World Cup-winning captain.
 Buttler's role as a captain was particularly the most important in England's victorious World Cup campaign as he gave all-rounders Sam Curran and Ben Stokes clarity about their roles and instilled confidence in the youngsters which helped them perform to their potential, and he succeeded both as a captain and as a batsman in the World Cup.

-2024 Cricket World Cup
+2024 T20 World Cup

 In May 2024, he was named the captain in England's squad for the 2024 ICC Men's T20 World Cup tournament.